rangsimanketkaew/Auto-NWChem/README.md

 # NWChem Compilation

 A shell script for auto compile NWChem program on CentOS 6.x &amp; 7.x Linux-based.
 Don't trust the script but it works for me.
 However, this script can be adjusted and adaptive for other Linux distribution.
-If you have any problems you can visit the [Q&A forum of NWChem](http://www.nwchem-sw.org/index.php/Special:AWCforum) or consult [NWChem manual](http://www.nwchem-sw.org/index.php/Compiling_NWChem#Setting_up_the_proper_environment_variables).

 ### Requirement
 * NWChem version 6.6 or 6.8 (or previous version)